Oglethorpe Plan: Relevance of the plan today

 Many of the principles found in the Oglethorpe Plan are as relevant today as the democratic principles articulated at the dawn of the American Revolution.
 Urban theorists have duly acknowledged Oglethorpe's remarkable design legacy in Savannah, but most have said little about the plan's larger purpose of fostering social equity.
 Urban planners and designers in Savannah have rediscovered Oglethorpe's principles of integrated town planning, incorporating them in the city's comprehensive plan and various implementing ordinances.
 The city's success in doing so now stands as a model inviting wider application.

 The plan is fundamentally different from modern town or community plans by allowing for growth in small, interlocking units, or wards, of approximately 10 acres (4 hectares).
 The exact size of a ward will vary depending on the width of streets that bound it.
 In Savannah, streets between wards vary from 45 feet to 120 feet, including sidewalks and landscaped medians.
 While the size of a ward may vary, it is important to keep it within about 15 percent of Oglethorpe's original layout.
 In following this standard automobile traffic is naturally limited to speeds of about 20 mph (30 km/h), the threshold for pedestrian comfort in a mixed-modal, shared space environment.

 Another way in which the plan is fundamentally different from most designs today is in maximizing lot coverage on buildable lots while minimizing the open space requirement on those lots.
 Minimizing or eliminating these standards can be done because open space is provided in the public realm.
 A ward contains approximately 50% developable area and 50% public area (depending on the width of bounding streets), and because the public area is shared space streets contribute to open space both aesthetically and functionally.

 Influence in contemporary planning

 The Savannah town plan has been praised profusely, as mentioned earlier, but no recent or contemporary replicas of it exist either in infill or suburban developments, even in Savannah's own districts that lie beyond the original square mile commons.
 Its cellular ward system has been cited as a unique example of fractal, or "organic", city growth in which each ward cell is a microcosm of the entire city.

 Its recognized and praised advantages have recently been incorporated in a planning model, which is also cellular, that shows the influence of the Oglethorpe plan – the Fused Grid.
 Diagrammatic and approved plans, based on this model reflect the Savannah plan principle of organizing buildable space around open space.
-In this reformulated expression of it, which accommodates contemporary planning, technological and cultural priorities, Oglethorpe's Town Plan could find a renewed appreciation and wider replication.
+In this reformulated expression of it, which accommodates contemporary planning, technological and cultural priorities, Oglethorpe's Town Plan could find renewed appreciation and wider replication.